-Angular combines declarative templates, dependency injection, end to end tooling, and integrated best practices to solve development challenges.
-Angular empowers developers to build applications that live on the web, mobile, or the desktop.
+Angular combines declarative templates, dependency injection, end-to-end tooling, and integrated best practices to solve development challenges.
+Angular empowers developers to build applications that live on the web, mobile, or desktop.

-In this tutorial, we are going to install Angular 8 using the Node Package Manager(NPM).
-So first, we need to install Nodejs on our system.
+In this tutorial, we are going to install Angular 11 using the Node Package Manager(NPM).
+First, install Nodejs on our system.
 NPM will be installed with Nodejs itself.

-Select the macOS installer option and download the node-v12.7.0.pkg file.
-Then install it on our system.
+From the page, select the macOS installer option and download the pkg file.
+Now install it on our system.

-Angular CLI helps us to create projects, generate application and library code, and perform a variety of ongoing development tasks such as testing, bundling, and deployment.
+Angular CLI helps us to create projects, generate application and library code.

 It can simply be installed using NPM.
-So first, open Terminal and install the Angular CLI with the below command.
+Open Terminal and install the Angular CLI with the below command.

 npm install -g @angular/cli